Open your mind (and your mouth) and learn about a new kind of game design

 The result was hands-down one of the weirdest streams we’ve ever done on the Gamasutra Twitch channel, but it also proved to be one of the most provocative and thought-provoking conversations we’ve been lucky enough to have.

-In particular, Arnott was able to explain the incredible value of using tone-capturing technology—a tool he licensed from a friend of his for his game SoundSelf that analyzes voice input and searches for usable data that can be translated to onscreen data.
+In particular, Arnott was able to explain the incredible value of using tone-capturing technology for his game SoundSelf that analyzes voice input and searches for usable data that can be translated to onscreen data.
 But it’s not just the raw levels he’s looking at.

 “In terms of how I’m using that information in the design, it’s not just the tones I’m listening for, it’s the spaces between the tones, it’s the ratios of the tones, there’s so much rich data,” Arnott told us.
 “Even the overtones in your voice, what makes your voice sound different from mine…there’s all this rich data that we can pull from to make an experience that really meets [the player.]”